open-resources/physics_bank/content/public/021.Circuits/Electrical Power/Immersion Heater/immersion_heater.md

   type: multiple-choice
   pl-customizations:
     weight: 1
+myst:
   substitutions:
     params:
       vars:
         title: Immersion Heater
       part1:
         ans1:
           value: It will double
         ans2:
           value: It will be quartered
         ans3:
           value: It will be halved
         ans4:
           value: It will triple
         ans5:
           value: It will stay the same
       part2:
         ans1:
           value: Yes, since it would take a much shorter time to heat the water.
         ans2:
           value: No, since the device is rated for a specific power and could possibly burn up.
         ans3:
           value: It does not matter since it does not affect the time.
 ---
 # {{ params.vars.title }}
 An immersion heater is a small appliance used to heat a cup of water for tea by passing current through a resistor.